 In 1987, Dr. Peggy McIntosh launched SEED as an experiment to confirm her belief that teachers could be leaders of their own professional development.
 SEED has become one of the nation's largest peer-led professional development projects.

-Since SEED's founding, more than 2,400 K-16 teachers from 42 U.S. states and 15 other countries have become SEED seminar facilitators.
+Since SEED's founding, nearly 2,600 K-16 teachers from 42 U.S. states and 15 other countries have become SEED seminar facilitators.
 In total, SEED seminars have engaged over 30,000 teachers to date, who in turn have influenced more than 3 million students and helped them experience greater equity and diversity in their curriculum, communities, and campuses — in public schools, private schools, and English-speaking international schools.

 SEED has its roots in a series of year-long, monthly professional development seminars for college and university faculty on curriculum revision and expansion held in 1979-81 and 1983-85 at the Wellesley College Center for Research on Women (now the Wellesley Centers for Women).
 These seminars were coordinated by McIntosh and funded by the Andrew W. Mellon Foundation.
 That first set of seminars led to another series in 1982-86, sponsored by the Geraldine R. Dodge Foundation, which looked at similar issues with K-12 educators.

 During the course of these seminars, McIntosh saw that teachers did not need an outside facilitator to direct them, but could be prepared to facilitate themselves in an inclusive way that shared power in the group.
 Based on this idea, SEED launched in 1987 as an annual, week-long summer workshop led by teachers, for teachers, under the guidance of McIntosh and Emily Style, at the time a New Jersey high school teacher, who had participated in one (and later co-led another) of the Dodge-funded seminars.